Fresh Start programme: Description

 The Fresh Start programme was first proposed in the Labour manifesto for the 1997 general election.
 Schools deemed to be failing would be given a "fresh start", reopening with new names and leadership.
 Some would also fall under the control of successful schools located nearby.
 This was expanded by the newly elected Labour government's 1997 education white paper Excellence in Schools.
 The white paper cited the successful "fresh start" of Phoenix High School (previously Hammersmith School), which was failing until the appointment of William Atkinson as headteacher in 1995.
 Atkinson and the school's local education authority renovated the school's site and introduced a new uniform, name and administration.
 The first three Fresh Start schools reopened in September 1998; this number raised to ten by May 2000.

 As an alternative to a "fresh start", the programme has enabled education secretaries and local authorities, via the School Standards and Framework Act 1998, to close failing schools (their students moving to good schools close by) or merge them with another school.
 Some Fresh Start schools have been established from mergers.
 Another alternative is a "collaborative restart", where a failing school reopens with strong links to another school nearby.

 Under the New Labour governments over 51 Fresh Start schools were created, of which 23 schools were primary, 27 secondary and one special.
 More have been created since then, such as Corelli College, which was given a fresh start as The Halley Academy in 2018.
-To qualify for a fresh start, a school originally needed below 15% of its students passing five GCSE exams for three years in a row.
+To qualify for a fresh start, a school originally needed below 15% of its students to pass five GCSE exams for three years in a row.
 This was raised to 30% by 2006.
 Typically, the school must also be in special measures or require improvement.
 Fresh Start schools are expected to improve within a year of reopening and are rigorously scrutinised by inspectors until they attain acceptable standards.